Wednesday, December 5, 2018

 The Switch Back

-Just finished watching the recently released movie about Bobby Riggs and his challenges all women in general, and the women's pro tennis tour during the 1970's in specific.
+Just finished watching the recently released movie about Bobby Riggs and his challenges against all women in general, and the women's pro tennis tour during the 1970's in specific.

-Of course, it was a movie so there is not any real way to know how factual and how fictional was the depiciton.
+Of course, it was a movie so there is not any real way to know how factual and how fictional was the depiction.
 Still, after seeing the recent Kavanaugh hearings and the rally-around-the-male attitude of the GOP Senators, it was a bit disturbing that gender equality had not progressed as much as we would like, not to mention LGBTQ rights, and the ability to love who you love without government interference and societal judgement.

 Towards that idea, and because I forgot to refer to this story in my post about the recent Kavanaugh hearings, here is a story I wrote a few years back.